gradle/gradle-completion/README.md

 echo "\nfpath=($HOME/.zsh/gradle-completion \$fpath)" >> ~/.zshrc
 ```

 Start a new terminal session.
+You may need to disable the `gradle` plugin for `oh-my-zsh`.

 ## Installation for Bash 3.2+